Exact Clustering of Weighted Graphs via Semidefinite Programming: Proof of Lemma

 \section{Proof of Lemma~\ref{lem: S1}}

-In this appendix we prove Lemma~\ref{lem: S1}. \begin{proof} We will make repeated use of the following lemma, which specializes the concentration inequality on the spectral norm of a random symmetric matrix with i.i.d.~mean zero entries given by \citet[Corollary 3.11]{bandeira2016sharp}.
+We next prove Lemma~\ref{lem: S1}. \begin{proof} We will make repeated use of the following lemma, which specializes the concentration inequality on the spectral norm of a random symmetric matrix with i.i.d.~mean zero entries given by \citet[Corollary 3.12]{bandeira2016sharp}.